-In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
+In February 2016, the FASB issued ASU No. 2016-02, Leases (ASU 2016-02").
 ASU 2016-02 establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The adoption of this standard in 2019 did not have a material impact on the Company's financial position, results of operations or related financial statement disclosures since the Company elected the option in the standard to not record a ROU asset and lease liability on the balance sheet for leases with terms less than 12 months.
+The Company is currently evaluating the impact of its pending adoption of the new standard on its consolidated financial statements.